-The Wells Fargo foreign transaction fee is 0% or 3%, depending on the card.
-The Wells Fargo Propel American Express credit card does not have a foreign fee, but all other Wells Fargo cards charge 3%.
-So most people with a Wells Fargo credit card or debit card will pay an extra 3% on purchases from a foreign merchant, both in-person and online.
-That’s why it’s best to get a Propel card for making international purchases.
+The Wells Fargo foreign transaction fee is either 0% or 3%, depending on the card.
+The Hotels.com® Rewards Visa® Credit Card doesn’t have a foreign fee, but all other Wells Fargo cards charge 3%.
+So, most people with a Wells Fargo credit card or debit card will pay an extra 3% on purchases from a foreign merchant, both in-person and online.

 The Wells Fargo Cash Wise foreign transaction fee is 3%.
 The fee is added to the total amount of any transaction made outside of the United States or through an internationally-based merchant online.
 The fee is within the 1%-3% range that other issuers charge for foreign transactions.

-If you frequently make purchases outside of the U.S., the Cash Wise Visa would not be a worthy travel companion.
-The card offers at least 1.5% cash back on purchases.
-However, any rewards earned will be reduced, if not wiped out completely, by a 3% fee tacked on to each international transaction.
+If you frequently make purchases outside of the U.S., the Wells Fargo Cash Wise would not be a worthy travel companion.
+The card offers 1.8% cash back on digital wallet purchases during the first 12 months and 1.5% back on all other purchases, plus $150 for spending $500 in the first 3 months.
+However, any rewards earned will be reduced, if not wiped out completely, by a 3% fee tacked on to each international transaction.… read full answer

-Here’s the Wells Fargo Cash Wise foreign transaction fee:
+Here’s some more info about the Wells Fargo Cash Wise card: